-- Tables and chairs - Cover for shade and rain protection if event is held outside - Disposable medical gloves - Permanent markers to cross off any personal identifiers on prescription labels - Storage containers for medications - Labels for containers - Sharps collection containers if needed - Trash bags - Scale for weighing the medications collected - Water for volunteers, law enforcement officers, and/or participants - At least one law enforcement officer should be present at the disposal tables at all times to monitor medication drop off and medications should never be left unattended.
+- o Tables and chairs

+- Cover for shade and rain protection if event is held outside

+- Disposable medical gloves

+- o Permanent markers to cross off any personal identifiers on prescription labels

+- Storage containers for medications

+- Labels for containers

+- o Sharps collection containers if needed

+- o Trash bags

+- o Scale for weighing the medications collected

+- o Water for volunteers, law enforcement officers, and/or participants

+- At least one law enforcement officer should be present at the disposal tables at all times to monitor medication drop off and medications should never be left unattended.
 Be sure that volunteers do not touch or remove medications from disposal containers.
+Law enforcement

-Law enforcement personnel should be the only ones permitted to handle controlled medications as per the Controlled Substance Act (N.J.S.A.
+personnel should be the only ones permitted to handle controlled medications as per the Controlled Substance Act (N.J.S.A.
 2C:35-30).

-Opioid education
+• Opioid education